 The likelihood ratings are presented in terms of 0, 1, 2, etc. A rating of 0 is comparable to a frequency of 1 per year, a rating of 1 is comparable to a frequency of 1E-1 per year, and similarly, a rating of 2 is comparable to a frequency of 1E-2 per year.

+LORHR and LOI are not usually applicable to POS 3.

+Table 4 Initiating Event Likelihoods (IELs) for Condition Findings – PWRs